What is an Anti-Inflammatory Diet?

-While it’s hard to pinpoint exactly what causes inflammation (it can be a whole host of things and/or a combination of things), we know that harmful bacteria and pathogens, injury, infections with some types of viruses, lack of quality sleep, smoking, chronic stress, persistent foreign invaders, and overactive immune system reactions all play a role.
+While it’s hard to pinpoint exactly what causes inflammation (it can be a whole host of things and/or a combination of things), we know that harmful bacteria and pathogens, injury, infections with some types of viruses, lack of quality sleep, smoking, chronic stress (my guess is this may be one of the BIGGEST factors in those struggling with chronic inflammation), persistent foreign invaders (i.e. food that doesn’t make our body feel good), and overactive immune system reactions all play a role.

-But when we eat anti-inflammatory foods, we reduce the inflammation in our body, and thus reduce any symptoms caused by inflammation and ultimately our risk for chronic disease.
+If you don’t have a food allergy, I recommend instead focusing on adding in more nourishing foods to your diet that will reduce the inflammation in your body, and thus reduce any symptoms caused by inflammation and ultimately your risk for chronic disease.
 YES!

 In short, an anti-inflammatory diet is chockfull of fresh fruits and vegetables.
-It’s also rich in good fats (like almonds and avocados), lean protein (think beans and fish) and fiber-rich carbs (that’s veggies and whole grains, not refined flours and sugars).
+It’s also rich in good fats (like almonds and avocados), lean protein (think beans and fish) and fiber-rich carbs (like veggies and whole grains), much like the Mediterranean diet.

-In fact, what I’ve found after nearly 3 years of eating this way, is that reducing inflammation in your body isn’t about cutting out entire foods groups and following some restrictive, depressing diet.
+In fact, what I found after 3+ years of eating this way, is that reducing inflammation in your body isn’t about cutting out entire foods groups and following some restrictive, depressing diet.

-Instead, it’s centered around this basic concept: eat more good and less bad.
+Instead, it’s centered around this basic concept: eat more good.

 A LIST OF ANTI INFLAMMATORY FOODS TO EAT MORE OF: